 University Funding Opportunities

-Information about funding opportunities for UK students, including Professional and Career Development Loans and Government Funding, is available from the Student Based Services website.
+Information about funding opportunities for UK students, including Professional and Career Development Loans and Government Funding, is available from the Student and Education Services website.

 One of the unique aspects about studying the arts at Lancaster is the professional arts organisation, Lancaster Arts.
 As a contemporary arts student you will be able to see, hear, and experience a diverse range of contemporary exhibitions and performances.